 IoT modules and connectivity, the heart of the IoT ecosystem

-Pervasive wireless networks, a wide variety of reliable, secure IoT modules and terminals and flexible eSIM and On-Demand Connectivity solutions are the key components necessary to connect IoT solutions - the first step in realising the technology's limitless opportunities.
+Pervasive wireless networks, a wide variety of reliable, secure IoT modules and terminals, and flexible eSIM and On-Demand Connectivity solutions are the "heart of the IoT ecosystem"- the key components necessary to connect IoT solutions - the first step in realising the technology's limitless opportunities.

 Gemalto simplifies the process of getting connected by offering all elements necessary for reliable connectivity.